Charles Furneaux: Life and career

-He was born in 1835, in Boston and became a drawing instructor in that area.
+He was born in 1835, in Boston.
 For many years he lived in the town of Melrose, Massachusetts.
+He became a drawing instructor and exhibited in that area.

-In 1880, Furneaux moved to Hawaii, where he cultivated the friendship of King Kalakaua and other members of the Hawaiian royal family, from whom he later received several commissions.
-In the late 1880s,he was commissioned in Honolulu by Alexander Joy Cartwright, widely credited as the "father of baseball" and another dear friend of King Kalakaua, to paint the only oil portrait of his 72-year life.
-While living in Honolulu he taught at the private schools Punahou and St. Albans (now known as Iolani School).
+In 1880, Furneaux moved to the Kingdom of Hawaii, where he cultivated the friendship of King Kalakaua and other members of the Hawaiian royal family, from whom he later received several commissions.
+While living in Honolulu he taught at the private schools Punahou and Iolani School (then known as St. Alban's College).
 In 1885, he received the order of Chevalier of Kapiolani from King Kalakaua in 'recognition of his services in advancing Hawaiian art'.
-He died in Hawaii in 1913.